koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 > 8. [AI control](https://www.lesswrong.com/posts/kcKrE9mzEHrdqtDpE/the-case-for-ensuring-that-powerful-ais-are-controlled)  and other details of monitoring or security setups
 >     - Blackbox text-based monitors such as [constitutional classifiers](https://arxiv.org/abs/2501.18837) and whitebox monitors like [linear probes](https://arxiv.org/abs/1610.01644).
 >     - Work explaining how e.g. Anthropic actually looks at the so-called “hidden” scratchpads
->     - Many documents might be org-specific
+>     - Many documents might be organization-specific
 >
 ## Upweighting positive data